Apollo: Wars

-Phorbas

-Phorbas was a savage giant king of Phlegyas who was described as having swine-like features.
-He wished to plunder Delphi for its wealth.
-He seized the roads to Delphi and started harassing the pilgrims.
-He captured the old people and children and sent them to his army to hold them for ransom.
-He also challenged the young and sturdy men to a match of boxing, only to cut their heads off when they would get defeated by him.
-He hung the chopped-off heads to an oak tree.
-Finally, Apollo came to put an end to this cruelty.
-He entered a boxing contest with Phorbas and killed him with a single blow.
+Phorbas was a savage giant king of Phlegyas, described as having swine-like features.
+He wished to plunder Delphi for its wealth, and captured its old people and children, sending them to his army to hold them for ransom.
+He challenged the young and sturdy men to a boxing match, only to behead them when they were defeated; he hung the decapitated heads to an oak tree.
+Finally, Apollo entered a boxing contest with Phorbas and killed him with a single blow.